 Line a 9×13 pan with parchment paper and lightly grease all over with vegetable oil or nonstick spray.
 Lightly dust with powdered sugar.
 In the bowl of a stand mixer, sprinkle gelatin over 1/2 cup cold water.
 Set aside.

-Combine sugar, corn syrup, and 1/4 cup water in a small saucepan fitted with a candy thermometer.
+Combine sugar, corn syrup, 1/4 cup water, and salt in a small saucepan fitted with a candy thermometer.
 Bring to a boil and boil hard, without stirring, until the temperature reaches 240°F (this took me about 20 minutes).

 Turn the mixer on low and slowly pour the boiling syrup over the gelatin.
 Increase the speed to high and beat for 12 minutes or until the mixture is no longer expanding in volume.
 Add peppermint extract beat on high for another minute.